snares-of-derecho/snares-of-derecho/README.md

 <img src="tanjiro's hinokami kaguya ultimate stamp.gif"> <img src="tanjiro and nezuko's hinokami kaguya team ultimate stamp.gif"> <img src="kotetsu and yoriichi type zero ultimate stamp.gif">

-I'm not as abrasive as my source, don't act like I'm going to bite your head off if you know I'm fronting please.
+I'm not as abrasive as my source, so don't act like I'm going to bite your head off if you know that I'm fronting please.

 C+H is allowed, but I'm often offtab or sitting with friends who may not want to sit with you.